Plastic Work Partitioning During Slip- and Twinning-Dominated Deformation in AZ31B Magnesium Alloy

-Despite extensive research on AZ31B magnesium alloy, including numerous studies on its microstructure, mechanical behaviour, and processing routes, relatively few investigations have focused on the mechanisms of energy conversion during deformation, even though these mechanisms are significant in the context of automotive and aerospace applications.
-In particular, the partitioning of mechanical work into stored energy and heat - especially considering the influence of different deformation mechanisms such as dislocation slip and twinning - remains insufficiently understood.
-A major challenge lies in the high thermal diffusivity of the alloy ($\alpha\approx$ \,\qty{55}{mm^2/s}, nearly 16 times higher than that of austenitic steel, $\alpha\approx$ \,\qty{3.33}{mm^2/s}), which substantially complicates thermomechanical analysis.
+Although the mechanical behavior of AZ31B alloy has been extensively characterized, the thermodynamic aspects of its plastic deformation\textemdash specifically the partitioning of plastic work into stored energy and heat\textemdash remain insufficiently understood.
+This partitioning is directly linked to strain hardening, defect accumulation, and the onset of strain localization.
+A major challenge lies in the high thermal diffusivity of the alloy ($\alpha\approx$ \,\qty{55}{mm^2/s}, nearly 16 times higher than that of austenitic steel, $\alpha\approx$ \,\qty{3.33}{mm^2/s}), which substantially complicates a thermomechanical analysis.